 Instructions

-• Preheat the oven to 350 degrees F. Line a large sheet pan with parchment paper or a silicone liner and set aside.
+• Preheat oven to 350°F. Line a large sheet pan with parchment paper or a silicone liner and set aside.

 • In a large bowl, combine the peanut butter, sugar, and coconut oil.
 Use a hand mixer to beat until smooth.
 Add the egg, egg yolk, baking soda, salt (omit salt if you plan to add flaky sea salt to the top), and vanilla.
 Mix well.
 Stir in the oats, chocolate chips, and M&M’s.
 Beat until combined.
 Chill the dough for 10 minutes.

-• Roll balls of dough (about 3 tablespoons in size; around 2 ounces in size) and place on the prepared baking sheet.
-Fit 6 to 8 per cookie sheet--these cookies do spread a bit.
+• Roll dough balls (about 3 tablespoons in size; around 2 ounces in size) and place on the prepared sheet pan.
+Fit 6–8 per cookie sheet—these cookies do spread a bit.

-• Bake 9 to 12 minutes, until they’re just starting to turn golden around the edges.
+• Bake 9–12 minutes, until they’re just starting to turn golden around the edges.
 Be careful not to overbake these cookies, as it will take away from the softness of them.
-Allow to "set" on the baking sheet for 2-3 minutes before transferring to a cooling rack.
-Repeat until all of the dough has been used.
+Allow to set on the sheet pan for 2–3 minutes before transferring to a cooling rack.
+Repeat until all the dough has been used.

 • If desired, sprinkle a tiny bit of flaky sea salt on hot cookies.